connorpink/Stencil-AI/StencilAI/DEPLOYMENT.md

 - Consider rate limiting for public deployments
 - Monitor GPU usage and set resource limits

+## Using the Web Interface

+### Generating Stencils

+1. Enter a text prompt (e.g., "a cat sitting", "a tree with spreading branches")
+2. Adjust the "Number of Images" slider (1-4) to generate multiple variations
+3. Optionally expand "Advanced Settings" to fine-tune generation parameters
+4. Click "Generate Stencil" and wait for the images to appear

+### Post-Processing with Outline Effect

+After generating images, you can apply an outline effect to individual images:

+1. Click on an image in the gallery to select it
+2. Expand "Post-Processing Options"
+3. Click "Toggle Outline on Selected Image"
+4. The selected image will be replaced with an outlined version
+5. Click the button again to revert to the original
+6. Repeat for other images to compare styles

+**Tips:**
+- The outline effect creates a line-art style using edge detection
+- Works best on images with clear subjects and defined edges
+- Each image can be toggled independently
+- Original images are preserved, so you can always revert back

 ## API Access

 Gradio automatically provides an API endpoint.
 After launching, visit: